flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-09-25-qq/index.md

 cards:
   - order: 0
     body: >-
-      > ‘This country has given me everything.
-It’s a dream come true.’
+      > "This country has given me everything.
+It’s a dream come true."

       Felix Hernandez, 32-year-old pitcher for the Seattle Mariners, after